GrantHilgert/GooseTools/README.md

-Required Dependencies:
+**Required Dependencies:**

-Pyton 3: The scripts are python.
+1)Pyton 3: The scripts are python.

 https://www.python.org/

 Untitled goose game for PC.
 Build on Windows 10.
 Sorry.
-Please support developers of games you enjoy and aquire this legally. https://goose.game/
+Please support developers of games you enjoy and aquire this legally.

+https://goose.game/

-To dump the UGG Unity .asset file.
+2)To dump the UGG Unity .asset file.
 Utiny Ripper

 https://github.com/mafaca/UtinyRipper

-For importing models into UGG Unity .asset files
-Unity Asset Bundle Extractor
+3)For importing models into UGG Unity .asset files Unity Asset Bundle Extractor

 https://github.com/DerPopo/UABE

-Your choice of 3D modeling Software.
-Must be able to edit .obj files I use blender because it is free https://www.blender.org/
+4)Your choice of 3D modeling Software.
+Must be able to edit .obj files I use blender because it is free

-Setup:
+https://www.blender.org/

+**Setup:**

 1) Download GooseTools (This repository)
 2) Download Utiny Ripper